rai-project/rai-keygen/README.md

 ## Email Keys

-Creates keys for each user in the students list and emails it to the them.
+Creates keys for each person in a CSV file and emails the key to them.

 ### Synopsis

 Creates keys for each user in the students list and emails it to the them.
-The student list must be formated as a CSV file and be of the form firstname,lastname,email .Another parameter that's needed is the mailgun key.
+The student list must be formated as a CSV file and be of the form `lastname, firstname, username, email, affiliation`.
+The config file must be configured with the propper mailing credentials.

 ```
 rai-keygen emailkeys